 She’s going to be here from next Monday until the following Friday.

 To introduce an indirect object, after certain verbs

 Certain verbs in Spanish require an a after them.
 After the a comes the indirect object of the sentence.
 If the indirect object starts with el, you’ll form the contraction al. One example of such a verb is acercarse a (to approach).

 I approach the car.

 Note: There are many other usages of a—such as in time expressions and before infinitive verbs—but since those never match up with the preposition el, they’re not relevant to this article.
-If you want a more thorough run-down of when to use a, click here.
+If you want to know more about when to use a, SpanishDict provides a pretty thorough rundown.